Leaving hospital

 The discharge process

-It is the hospital’s responsibility to ensure that you don’t leave hospital unless arrangements for your support at home have been made.
+It the hospital’s responsibility to make sure that you don’t leave hospital unless arrangements for your support at home have been made.
 You should be given the name and details of the person coordinating your discharge.
 They are sometimes called Discharge Coordinators or Ward Coordinators.

-If you have new needs for support following your stay in hospital, support will be funded for up to 4 weeks under the Hospital Discharge Support Funding arrangements.
+If you have new needs for support after your stay in hospital, support can be funded for up to 4 weeks under the Hospital Discharge Support Funding arrangements.
 Once you’re discharged, if you need support after 4 weeks you will be assessed by a member of the Social Work Team.
-Eligibility for Continuing Health Care will also be considered at this point.
+Your eligibility for Continuing Health Care (CHC) will also be considered at this point.

 Leaving hospital with support

-• Equipment or aids to make your home safer and easier to live in
+• Fitting equipment or aids to make your home safer and easier to live in

-• Reablement Services or Intermediate Care which help you to regain your independence and confidence and stay living at home
+• Reablement Services is short term support in your home.
+Staff will help you regain your independence and confidence to continue living at home

 • District nursing support